Recommended Science Books (for modern citizens)

 comments:

-On 2021-02-12 I received these next two books after winning them on a online auction (I know I paid too much for them).
-Not sure if they should go here or on my Recommended Technology Books page but they are full of all kinds of cool nerdy stuff.
+On 2021-02-12 I acquired these next two books after winning them in an online auction (I know I paid too much for them).
+Not sure if they should go here, or on my Recommended Technology Books page, but they are full of all kinds of cool nerdy stuff.

 Astronomical Algorithms (1991) Jean Meeus